karthick18/bal_voltha/README.md

 It was written with the Voltha asfvolt16_olt adapter grpc client code as the reference :)

+It also includes a bal grpc indications client to talk back to voltha.

 It needs the Radisys Broadcom(bcm) agent for the OLT installed on the target accton device.
 (volt_2.2.0.0+accton1.0-1_amd64.deb)

 This GRPC voltha server translates the GRPC calls to BAL cli commands.